 Smith is also a leader in standing up against threats to women’s safety and privacy.
 She has served as the Aldermanic liaison for the Chicago Women’s March and helped lead efforts to protect a Planned Parenthood clinic.

 Alderman Smith has long had the vision to guide the community to protect its interests.
 She organized the community during the 2011 redistricting process to prevent the 43rd Ward from being split up amongst five different wards.
 Her leadership and foresight ensured that the community continues to have a single voice representing and serving as their advocate in the City Council.
 Today, she is working with our neighborhood groups and other organizations to lessen the impact of new development outside our Ward boundaries and to obtain much-needed park space.

 Alderman Smith has lived in the 43rd Ward since her Law School graduation, and raised her daughter here, participating as a Girl Scout leader at the Menomonee Club.
 She and her husband Leigh live in the Lincoln Central area, and enjoy walking, biking, and everything the city has to offer.
-She also enjoys spending time with her energetic four year old granddaughter Kaylie.
+She treasures her time with her energetic grandchildren, William (11), Ellie (9) and Kaylie (4).